dominicfollett/argus-db/README.md

 ## Todos

+- [DONE] Add a function to periodically remove stale records
 - The metric used for triggering a tree swap is pretty dubious, so that needs a rethink
-- Add a function to periodically remove stale records
 - Perform profiling and implement optimizations (e.g. custom json decoding among others)
 - Implement an alternate DB engine using perhaps a thread-safe hash table.
 - And lastly, there's a bit of cleanup/refactoring needed